 Beginning Fund Balance and Revenues.
-Total Current Resources for the fiscal biennium are \$50.5 million.
-There are several large projects that are carried forward from the previous biennium resulting in an \$8.2 million beginning fund balance, creating total resources to balance with expenditures \$58.8 million.
+Total Current Resources for the fiscal biennium are \$50.3 million.
+There are several large projects that are carried forward from the previous biennium resulting in an \$8.1 million beginning fund balance, creating total resources to balance with expenditures \$58.4 million.
 It is with these resources that the City intends to use to provide essential public services that are in alignment with the City Council goals.
-Revenue assumptions in the 2019 -2021 Biennium Budget are as follows:
+Revenue assumptions in the 2019-2021 Biennium Budget are as follows:

-- Property tax revenue assumed growth of 1%, and increase in taxable assessed value of 3%. - \Rightarrow \$5.3 million for the General Fund. - ⇒ \$318,000 for the General Obligation Debt Service Fund, which will be paid off in FY22. - Utility revenues increase at a 1.3% CPI rate.

-- Street Fee increases 10 cents per equivalent dwelling unit, less than the forecasted 50 cents (\$6.50 to \$6.60).
-Additional Street Fund revenues are received as a result of the Statewide Transportation Funding Package passed in 2017. - Solid Waste Hauler license fee on gross-profit will increase a half percent to 4.5% and 5%, respectively with revenues collected dedicated to the Street Fund.
-(Per Resolution 5% is limit.) - Charges for Services now includes internal service fees for General and Public Works Administration (previously recorded as Transfers). - All other fees assumed to be increases as detailed in fiscal policies.
+- Property tax revenue assumed growth of 1%, and increase in taxable assessed value of 3%. - \Rightarrow \$5.2 million for the General Fund. - ⇒ \$328,000 for the General Obligation Debt Service Fund, which will be paid off in FY22. - Utility revenues increase at a 1.3% CPI rate. - Street Fee increases 10 cents per equivalent dwelling unit, less than the forecasted 50 cents (\$6.50 to \$6.60).
+Additional Street Fund revenues are received as a result of the Statewide Transportation Funding Package passed in 2017.